 Stephen Decatur (d.
-1820) is one of the US Navy’s first famous figures, right up alongside Revolutionary War captain John Paul Jones, and among the first famous American military figures in general.
-Technically we should call him Stephen Decatur Junior, so as not to confuse him with his father, who was also an important early American naval officer, but I’m only going to refer to Stephen Decatur Senior (d.
+1820) is one of the US Navy’s first famous figures, alongside Revolutionary War captain John Paul Jones, and among the first famous American military figures in general.
+Technically we should call him Stephen Decatur Junior, so as not to confuse him with his father, who was also an important early American naval officer.
+But I’m only going to refer to Stephen Decatur Senior (d.
 1808) once more after this sentence, so we don’t really need to be so specific.

 What I dig about Decatur’s career is that the operation that really kicked it into high gear was a mission to (of all things) set a ship on fire–an American ship, to boot.
-The USS Philadelphia was a frigate that first set sail in 1799 under the command of Stephen Decatur Senior (whose part in this story is now done), and saw service during the Quasi-War with France before heading to the Mediterranean in response to threats by the Pasha of Tripolitania, Yusuf Karamanli, against American shipping.
+The USS Philadelphia was a frigate that first set sail in 1799 under the command of Stephen Decatur Senior (whose part in this story is now done), and saw service during the Quasi-War with France before heading to the Mediterranean in response to threats by the Pasha of Tripolitania (think northwestern Libya), Yusuf Karamanli, against American shipping.
 Those threats led in part to the First Barbary War (1801-1805), between Tripolitania and the United States, and it’s during that war that our story today takes place.
 On October 31, 1803, the Philadelphia, by this point commanded by William Bainbridge, ran aground in Tripoli’s harbor.
-Despite Bainbridge’s best efforts to refloat–and then, when that failed, to scuttle–the ship, he and his crew were taken prisoner and the Philadelphia was salvaged by the Tripolitanians.
+Despite Bainbridge’s best efforts to refloat his vessel–and then, when that failed, to scuttle it–he and his crew were taken prisoner and the Philadelphia was salvaged by the Tripolitanians.

-It seems pretty odd to imagine a modern-day aircraft carrier or guided missile cruiser falling into the hands of an enemy during wartime, but that’s pretty much what happened in the case of the Philadelphia.
-She was one of the biggest ships in the (admittedly still small) American navy, but more importantly she was more powerful than anything the Tripolitanians had in their fleet.
-The possibility that she could be repurposed as a weapon against the US was deemed too big a risk to take, and so it was decided that the navy should undertake a mission to either steal her back or make sure she never sailed again.
+It seems odd to imagine a modern-day aircraft carrier or guided missile cruiser falling into the hands of an enemy during wartime, but naval warfare used to be very different and that’s what happened in the case of the Philadelphia.
+She was one of the biggest ships in the (admittedly still quite small) American navy, but more importantly she was more powerful than anything the Tripolitanians already had in their fleet.
+The possibility that she could be repurposed as a weapon against the US was deemed too big a risk to take, and so American officials decided that the Navy should undertake a mission to either steal her back or make sure she never sailed again.

 This is where Decatur comes in.
-He’d been successful as a mid-level officer during the Quasi-War and the early years of the First Barbary War, and had risen to command of his own ship, the smallish schooner Enterprise.
+He’d been successful as a mid-level officer during the Quasi-War against France and in the early years of the First Barbary War, and had risen to command of his own ship, the smallish schooner Enterprise.
 In late December, Enterprise was involved in an engagement that resulted in the capture of a Tripolitanian ketch (a small vessel with only a couple of guns), which Decatur and his crew renamed the USS Intrepid.
-Decatur was ordered to sail Intrepid–which could be disguised to look like a humble commercial vessel of a type common in North African ports–into Tripoli harbor, board Philadelphia, and assess whether or not she could be sailed out.
+Decatur was ordered to sail Intrepid–which could be easily made to look like a mere commercial vessel of a type common in North African ports–into Tripoli harbor, board Philadelphia, and assess whether or not she could be sailed out.
 If the answer was “no,” then Decatur and his men were ordered to destroy her.

 I’ve deliberately glossed over the details because I’d like you to go read this nicely intricate write-up on the US Naval Institute’s Naval History Blog: